 Psychiatrists are medical doctors who can conduct a comprehensive diagnostic evaluation, develop a care plan for you and prescribe medications according to your unique needs.
 Our psychiatrists at Being Health are also trained in psychotherapy so you can be assured that during your visit, you may discuss all of the factors that contribute to your mental health outside of only discussing symptom management.

-Psychotherapists on the other hand are licensed mental health providers who can provide psychotherapy but they are not medical doctors and can not prescribe medications.
+Psychotherapists are licensed mental health providers who can provide psychotherapy but they are not medical doctors and cannot prescribe medications.
 Psychotherapy can be provided by a series of different licensed clinicians at Being Health including Psychologists, Licensed Clinical Social Workers and Licensed Mental Health Counselors.

 Yes, Spravato® was first approved by the FDA in 2019 for use alongside an oral antidepressant to treat treatment-resistant depression (TRD) in adults—typically defined as depression that hasn’t improved after trying at least two antidepressants.
 Spravato® is also approved for adults with major depressive disorder (MDD) who are experiencing acute suicidal thoughts or behavior.